SC

 Typical Overhead Rates by Industry

 Overhead rates vary widely by industry.
-These are general ranges — your actual rate depends on your cost structure:
+These are general ranges — your actual rate depends on your cost structure.
+If you use revenue as your allocation base, a revenue calculator can help you pin down your exact figure before calculating your overhead rate.

 Industry Typical OH Rate Common Base